This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 If you have been taking it and have been feeling unusually low, you may wish to explore whether the collagen has been a contributing factor – simply stop your supplementation and note if you start to feel more yourself again.

-Finally, if you are about to embark on collagen supplementation and have a history of mental health concerns, then it may be worth discussing this with a qualified healthcare professional or nutritionist to find the best way forward for your unique body and mind.
+Finally, if you are about to include collagen powder into your diet and have a history of mental health concerns, then it may be worth discussing this with a qualified healthcare professional or nutritionist to find the best way forward for your unique body and mind.